sablier-labs/v2-core/SECURITY.md

 - The immutable variables `MAX_SEGMENT_COUNT` and `MAX_TRANCHE_COUNT` have values that cannot lead to an overflow of the block gas limit.
-- The total supply of any ERC-20 token remains below 2<sup>128</sup> - 1, i.e., `type(uint128).max`.
+- The total supply of any ERC-20 token remains below $(2^{128} - 1)$, i.e., `type(uint128).max`.
 - The `transfer` and `transferFrom` methods of any ERC-20 token strictly reduce the sender's balance by the transfer amount and increase the recipient's balance by the same amount.
 In other words, tokens that charge fees on transfers are not supported.
 - An address' ERC-20 balance can only change as a result of a `transfer` call by the sender or a `transferFrom` call by an approved address.
-This excludes rebase tokens and interest-bearing tokens.
+This excludes rebase tokens, interest-bearing tokens, and permissioned tokens where the admin can arbitrarily change balances.
 - The token contract does not allow callbacks (e.g. ERC-777 is not supported).
 - There is no need for exponents greater than ~18.44 in `LockupDynamic` segments.
 - Recipient contracts on the hook allowlist have gone through due diligence and are assumed to expose no risk to the